gurparshad/mugloar-dragons/README.md

 - Sort Configuration can also be stored in the local storage.
 - UI can always be improved for example the the score and sorting section could be more visually appealing.
 - Closing the Modal when user click outside the modal (but depends)
+- Accessibility. user should be able to navigate with the tab and access everything.

+Focus was on app structure and less on CSS.
+The area of focus was very thoroughly solved.

+Notable features

+- Demo video is well presented, the app description is well verbalized and articulated.

+- Netlify deploy

+- Vertical layout (header, body, footer)

+- Card design

+- Minimal CSS

+- Sort by criteria

+- Score board

+- Local storage

+- Docker solution

+- Thorough readme.md

+- Base64 decoder

+- Version control

+- Redux architecture captures the app logic concisely

+- Thorough use of TypeScript

+- Well composed routing and hooks (useErrorHandler, useStartGame)

+- Using constants for routes

+Proposals for improvement

+- Use expressive commit messages

+- Contain the horizontal layout

+- Replace some of the Modals with a non-blocking UX

+- Accessibility (focus ring, modal enter/esc key press)